alberto0723/DORM/README.md

   --password <psw>    Password for the database connection --dbname <dbname>   Database name
   --dbschema <sch>    Database schema
+  --check             Forces checking the consistency of the catalog when using files (when using a
-  --check             Checks correctness of the catalog --text              Shows the catalog in text format --graph             Shows the catalog in graphical format
+                      DBMS, the check is always performed) --text              Shows the catalog in text format --graph             Shows the catalog in graphical format
 ------------------------------------------------------------------------------------------